 Full list of Tech Nation Fintech 1.0 companies

 A mobile technology business in the consumer loyalty and rewards sector.
 Retailers use Airtime Rewards to incentivise, reward and digitally connect to 89m consumers via their smartphone.

 Akoni – London

 A cash management solution for SMEs.

-AltFi Data – London
+AltFi Data (rebranded to Brismo in Nov 2018) – London

 Collates data to provide reliable like-for-like metrics for lenders.